nifty-oss/website/src/pages/standard.md

 </p>

-The choice of non-fungible (NFT) protocol matters.
-It lays the foundations for future ecosystem developments and needs to be free and fair for all.
-Commercialisation at the lowest protocol levels introduces unnecessary friction to the system and undermines the key principles of decentralization in Web3.

-Even though Nifty is not the only NFT standard in the Solana space, we believe it is the way forward for NFTs, enabling a more open and fair Solana and also a solid technological investment for any project contemplating alternatives.
+A non-fungible (NFT) protocol guides future ecosystem developments for many use-cases, influencing both where and how NFTs are utilized.
+Minimizing friction then becomes important to not create unnecessary barriers that could hinder broader adoption.
+Even though Nifty Asset is not the only NFT standard in the Solana space, it was created to push NFTs on Solana forward, aiming to enable novel use-cases while improving existing ones.

-Nifty Asset has been carefully designed to have minimal footprint, in terms of both cost and compute units consumption.
+Nifty Asset has been carefully designed to have a minimal footprint, in terms of both cost and compute units consumption.
 It is a lightweight protocol that favours composibility and provides a fully extensible architecture.
-It follows the [⎘proxy pattern](./blog/proxy-pattern) to provide developers a program interface to customize every aspect of the protocol without requiring direct changes to it.
+In addition to a set of optional extensions that can be attached to digital assets, it follows the [⎘Proxy Pattern](./blog/proxy-pattern) to provide developers a program interface to customize every aspect of the protocol without requiring direct changes to it.
+The main features of the protocol are:

+- Single account to represent a digital asset.
+- Flexible on-chain representation: store as much or as little data using optional extensions.
+- Efficient zero-copy de-/serialization to minimize compute units utilization.
+- Full-featured standard, including royalty enforcement, delegates, lock/unlock, inscriptions and groups (collections).
+- Rust and JavaScript client SDKs.

 Choice is good and it is up to the community to decide which solutions are most appropriate for their use-case.
-The table below summarises how Nifty Asset compares to other popular metadata standards on Solana.
+The table below summarises how Nifty Asset compares to other popular non-fungible protocols on Solana.

 <p align="center">
+    <figcaption><b>A comparison of different non-fungible protocols on Solana.</b></figcaption>
     <figure>
         <img
-        src={require('/img/standard/cost-table.png').default}
-        alt="Cost Table"
+        src={require('/img/standard/comparison.png').default}
+        alt="Comparison"
         />
     </figure>
 </p>

 The values on the table have been determined by executing the equivalent transactions on-chain using the same asset configuration.
-On the NFT case, it shows the costs using a standard configuration of an existing collection item.
-In all cases, the costs do not include the cost of creating the asset representing the collection; protocols fees are already included on the cost values.
+The "basic" case represents the minimal asset that can be created with the protocol; the "nft" case represents an asset with a standard configuration found in the majority of existing collections.
+In all cases, the costs shown already include any protocol fees, if applicable.

-The costs for rent are fully refundable in the case Nifty Asset, which does not charge any protocol fees.
+The costs are fully refundable in the case of Nifty Asset and Token Extensions since they represent account rent costs only – these protocols do not charge any protocol fees.
 In the case of Metaplex assets, the protocol fees are non-refundable and charged at the point of creation.

-There are other standards based on Token Extensions (SPL Token-2022) and we will update this table accordingly once the same evaluation is completed.
+There are use-cases where this is important – e.g., the ability to fully recover the costs of an asset enables use-cases where NFTs are utilized as receipts/markers, which can eventually be redeemed to recover the full cost of them.

+It is worth nothing that Token Extensions (a.k.a.
+SPL Token 2022) is primarily a fungible protocol.
+It can be used as a non-fungible by adding restrictions to the supply of the mint account, but still requires the use of a token account to represent the owner of the non-fungible.